hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-cribl-stream-containers-on-hpe-greenlake.md

 #### Conclusion

-For more information on Cribl Stream, check out "Optimized Enterprise Logging Solution With HPE Ezmeral And Cribl Business white paper": <https://www.hpe.com/psnow/doc/a50006507enw>
+For more information on Cribl Stream, check out [Optimized Enterprise Logging Solution With HPE Ezmeral And Cribl Business white paper](https://www.hpe.com/psnow/doc/a50006507enw).

 For more blog posts related to HPE Ezmeral Software, keep coming back to the HPE Developer Community blog and search on HPE Ezmeral.